Learning Center

 One of the most valuable features of Jamboard is the “download as PDF” option.
 After a group of students has completed their collaboration, they can save their work as a PDF and then submit it for assessment or even save it in their own digital folder for future reference.

 The real-time digital collaboration offered by Jamboard has tons of potential uses.
-And during this era when social distancing and remote learning are part of the norm, this tool can offer a great way to make paper-based Smekens resources come to life online.
+This tool can offer a great way to make paper-based Smekens resources fit your paperless and digital classrooms.

 5 1 vote